CCL | Software | Install | Manuals | Forum | Papers

 Join the CCL team and work on challenging problems in the realm of parallel and distributed systems.
 We work closely with collaborators in physics, molecular dynamics, machine learning, and other fields to build systems that scale to tens of thousands of cores on national infrastructure such as clusters, clouds, and grids.
 We publish open source software that is used around the world.

-We have openings for 2-3 new Ph.D. students in the CCL in 2021.
+We have openings for 2 new Ph.D. students in the CCL in academic year 2024-2025.
 Students in the Ph.D. program delve deeply in the principles of distributed systems, and work to design, implement, and evaluate novel systems that meet the needs of advanced computing in science and engineering.
 Our graduates go on to take advanced technical positions in industry and faculty positions in top colleges and universities.
 The Ph.D. program takes about five years from beginning to end.

 Candidates must be proficient in the C programming language, comfortable working in the Unix environment, and be able to communicate and collaborate in multi-disciplinary teams.
 Prospective Ph.D. students must apply to the ND CSE Ph.D.
 Program.
 Current ND CSE graduate students looking to join a research group should contact Prof. Thain directly.